 Cycle counting is a process by which your organization counts and verifies inventory on an ongoing basis throughout the year.
 This offers several benefits:

-Recently, we came across an article discussing the benefits of cycle counting.
 We completely agree that cycle counting is a much better option than the old yearly inventory count.
-However, we wanted to take this opportunity to discuss this method and highlight some of the weak areas of the strategy.
+However, we want to highlight some of the weak areas of the strategy and offer an alternative.

 What is the ABC Cycle Counting Method?